JustinMountain/personal-blog/posts/repurposing-an-old-laptop.md

 tags: 'linux, homelab, hardware'
 excerpt: "I started my homelab journey on my old laptop, repurposed as a home server."
 thumbnail: 'repurpose-under-the-hood.jpg'
-thumbnailAlt: 'The underside of the laptop with the cover removed'
+thumbalt: 'The underside of the laptop with the cover removed'
 ---

 ## Repurposing an Old Laptop as a Home Server